Aviation Safety Standards for Helicopter Training: What Pilots Should Know in 2026

 The best way to understand helicopter safety is to experience it directly.
 A Discovery Flight allows you to sit in the pilot’s seat with an instructor and see how safety procedures are applied in real time.

-For those still deciding if aviation is the right path, learning why becoming a pilot can be a rewarding goal is a helpful first step at
+For those still deciding if aviation is the right path, learning why becoming a pilot can be a rewarding goal is a helpful first step.

 Enrolling with Confidence